 Neural Therapy treatments can be quite varied, but typically 2 to 6 treatments will be required for full and complete healing.

-Regenerative biologics is typically only 1 treatment.
-In rare cases it could require 2 treatments.
+Regenerative biologics usually need only 1 treatment.
+Rarely, it could require 2 treatments.

 What is in the injection solutions?

 Prolozone® and prolotherapy solutions may contain dextrose, anesthetics such as procaine, vitamin B12, glucosamine, ozone, and other natural substances.

-Regenerative biologics include human cell and tissue products from the umbilical cord Wharton’s jelly tissue.
+Regenerative biologics include human cell and tissue products from umbilical cord Wharton’s jelly.